sports

 What Happened

-On July 25, 2025, the New York Yankees announced the acquisition of third baseman Ryan McMahon from the Colorado Rockies in exchange for minor league pitchers Griffin Herring and Josh Grosz.
-The Yankees are taking on the remainder of McMahon’s contract, which includes approximately $4.5 million for the remainder of the 2025 season and $32 million over the next two years.
-McMahon, a 30-year-old All-Star in 2024, was activated to the Yankees’ roster shortly after the trade and made his debut in the lineup against the Philadelphia Phillies.
+On July 25, 2025, the New York Yankees acquired third baseman Ryan McMahon from the Colorado Rockies in exchange for minor league pitchers Griffin Herring and Josh Grosz.
+The Yankees took on the remainder of McMahon’s contract, which includes approximately $4.5 million for the remainder of the 2025 season and $32 million over the next two years.
+McMahon, who was activated to the Yankees’ roster shortly after the trade, is expected to address a significant need for the team at third base, a position that has been a weakness for them throughout the season.

 Key Details

-• Contract Details: McMahon’s contract includes $4.5 million for the remainder of 2025 and $32 million for the 2026 and 2027 seasons.
+• Contract Details: McMahon is owed approximately $4.5 million for the remainder of 2025 and $32 million over the 2026 and 2027 seasons.

 Multiple Perspectives